ray-project/ray/doc/source/rllib/index.rst

     $ conda activate rllib
     $ pip install "ray[rllib]" tensorflow torch

-To be able to run our Atari examples we well, you should also install:
+To be able to run our Atari examples, you should also install:

 .. code-block:: bash